Living with this much feeling

 I schlepped it through the years, like a heavy stone in my pocket weighing me down.
 Feeling fully was a danger to shield from and made me turn to strategies of hesitation.
 Surrendering to aliveness and joy could feel misplaced in the face of such heaviness, like light in a sealed room.
 Outwardly, I tried to smile instead of breaking down, reserving such defeat only for the times when I could no longer hold the barricades, when the center had to give way.

 This was the call to insulate more and create yet better adaptations.
 This was my own race to tame this hard-to-control world and keep my sensitive core safe.
 And wow, it worked.
-I became the observer, the quiet thinker, the likable, the sweet one.
+I became the observer, the thinker, the likable, the sweet one.
 The one to be chosen.

 Only that there was this trouble: the more I achieved to insulate from emotional struggle, the more I shrank.
-In taming the world I also tamed myself, dulling the edge of my very own nature and aliveness.
+In taming the world I also tamed myself, dulling the edge of my very nature and aliveness.
 It was a Faustian deal for survival.
 Small, accumulating self-betrayals.
 A translation of myself into something legible, less wild and more palatable.
 Was the bargain worth it?

 Oh, Brigitte!
 I know you worked so hard on this and I am so glad you did.
 This is such a gift to the world.
 Thank you for sharing it.
 So many beautiful parts: